-- Inadequate preparation: If you were not adequately prepared for the test, it can lead to an inconclusive result.
-Preparation involves being familiar with the testing process and having a clear understanding of the questions you will be asked.
-If you are not adequately prepared, it can lead to confusion or misunderstandings during the test, resulting in an inconclusive result.
+- Inadequate preparation: If you were not sufficiently prepared, Preparation involves being familiar with the testing process and having a clear understanding of the questions.
+If you are not properly ready, it can lead to confusion or misunderstandings, often resulting in an inconclusive result.

-- Unanswered or unclear questions: If the questions asked during the test are unanswered or unclear, it can lead to an inconclusive result.
-This may occur if the examiner does not ask follow-up questions or if the questions themselves are vague or open-ended.
+- Unanswered or unclear questions: If the questions are unresolved or unclear, This may occur if the examiner does not ask follow-up questions or if the questions themselves are vague or open-ended.

-- Inexperience or incompetence of the examiner: If the examiner administering the test is inexperienced or incompetent, they may not properly interpret your physiological responses, leading to an inconclusive result.
+- Inexperience or incompetence of the examiner: If the examiner is novice or unskilled, they may not properly interpret your physiological responses.

 Legal Implications of an Inconclusive Polygraph Test Result

 During legal proceedings